ajithksenthil/adk-python/contributing/samples/memcube_supabase/README.md

 # MemCube Supabase Backend

 A production-ready Supabase implementation of the MemCube memory system for AI agents.
-This provides a serverless, scalable backend with Edge Functions, real-time subscriptions, and built-in authentication.
+This provides a serverless, scalable backend with Edge Functions, real-time subscriptions, built-in authentication, and marketplace integration for sharing and discovering MemCubes across projects.

 ## 🚀 Quick Start